-With 2020 properly underway, it’s a good time to take a step back and assess the health of your website.
+With the new year properly underway, it’s a good time to take a step back and assess the health of your website.
 While you may not be able to tell immediately if it’s performing at its best, there are a few regular checks that can help.
 Here’s your Website Health Check in 5 easy steps.

 1. Page Speed